 Most listings are in the $20's per square foot per year.
-The Downtown Providence region is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $11 per sqft per year.
-That's a 32% decline in rent.
+The Downtown Providence submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 9% increase in rent.

-Compared to the rest of the Greater Boston market, the Downtown Providence submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Greater Boston market, the Downtown Providence submarket has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 12 listings have come on the market, which means listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 17% of the listings in the Downtown Providence are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 87 listings have been listed, so you'll want to check back regularly for new listings.
+About 13% of the available space in the Downtown Providence are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 8,900 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are around 6 floors.
-Most buildings in this market were built in 1957 and are Class A.
+Even though the median size is 3,560 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are close to 6 floors.
+Most buildings in this market were built in 1972 and are Class B.

 A large portion of this area is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Downtown Providence occupants.
+Waste services is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Downtown Providence folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.